Computer Technician Networking Specialist

 to Pass the CompTIA A+ Certification Exam

 The Computer Technician Networking Specialist program is designed to prepare computer networking students for entry-level positions in the fields of electronics, computer technology, and networking.
-Classes build their own computers and use them in the learning process.
+Computer Technician Networking Specialist students build their own computers and use them in the learning process.

-At Hunter Business School’s top computer technician training schools on Long Island, you will follow courses that cover both electrical and electronic theories; their practical applications; the installation, maintenance, and repair of computer systems; and the planning, installation, and maintenance of local area network (LAN) systems.
 Computer networking students spend half their time in a hands-on, practical lab environment which emphasizes the material covered in lecture and through homework.
-They learn to use tools, assemble electronic circuits, and read schematic diagrams, as well.
-Use of test equipment, such as multimeters and digital trainers, assist computer networking students in circuit analysis.
+They learn to use tools, assemble electronic circuits, and read schematic diagrams.
+The use of test equipment, such as multimeters and analog/digital lab trainers, assists computer networking students in circuit analysis.

 Jobs for Graduates of Computer Technician Networking Specialist